 A waterfall with 7 tiers, the sea-green waters may remind one of Laos’s Kuang Si waterfalls.
 As with Kuang Si, you can swim in the waters here, depending on when you visit.

-Return to Bangkok the same day or the next morning, depending on how much you’ve enjoyed the place and would like to rest.
+Return to Bangkok the same day or the next morning, depending on how much you’ve enjoyed the place and how much you would like to rest.

 WHERE TO STAY IN KANCHANABURI